Parenting arrangements for children’s Easter school holidays

 A free copy of “A Guide to Family Law – Everyday Answers” is available to download via our Publications page.
 It is designed to provide a basic understanding of how Family Law relates to children issues, separation, divorce etc.

-For fixed-fee personalised consultation with one of our Family Law experts, please call us (07) 3221 4300.
+For a fixed-fee personalised consultation with one of our Family Law experts, please call us (07) 3221 4300.